nik786/kube-learn/KUBERNETES/k8s-link-05.md

 | 5 | External Registry | Dedicated registry stores service locations. | Consul, etcd |

-# If you notice unusual traffic patterns that could indicate a security breach, what steps would you take to investigate and mitigate the threat?
+3. If you notice unusual traffic patterns that could indicate a security breach, what steps would you take to investigate and mitigate the threat?

-# 🛡️ Investigating and Mitigating Security Breaches from Unusual Traffic Patterns

 | Step | Action | Purpose | Example / Tooling |
 |------|--------|---------|------------------|